pantrypoints/sp/content/en/research/bacon/nova/book-2/aphorism-50d.md

+4. Detention in a suitable place

-4. This is the very steward and almoner of nature.
+This is the very steward and almoner of nature.

 <!-- by continuance -->